-The question to ask yourself: is that really the easier way -- to procrastinate and try to avoid what we fear about the day ahead of us?
+The question to ask yourself: Is that really the easier way? -- to procrastinate and try to avoid what we fear about the day ahead of us?
 We can't put anything off forever.
 We may think that we can, that we have shelved something "forever", yet our subconscious will remember and keep reminding us in subliminal ways.
-This is what it comes down to: You will carry that feeling of the 'blah's' until you deal with what it is you're doing (or not doing) that is causing you to feel that way.
+This is what it comes down to: We carry that feeling of the 'blah's' until we deal with what it is we're doing (or not doing) that is causing us to feel that way.

-Unresolved issues are a drain on your energy.
-It's as if you have a tube connected to the 'problem' and energy keeps leaking from you until you sever the connection by changing your attitude, taking action, and resolving the issue.
+Unresolved issues are a drain on our energy.
+It's as if we have a tube connected to the 'problem' and energy keeps leaking from us until we sever the connection by changing our attitude, taking action, and resolving the issue.
 It also feels like the weight of a ball and chain, holding you down from soaring into joy and bliss.

 So, if you wake up in the morning and feel as if you don't want to get out of bed, I would suggest you take responsibility for that feeling and ask yourself what it is you are hiding from... and then deal with the situation.
 Once you attend to those "unsolved mysteries", you'll be rid of the heavy feeling attached to the unresolved conflicts, and you will find that you've regained your lost enthusiasm.
 Believe me, your life will be much more enjoyable.